kcf-jackson/funGraphs/readme.md

 (The package works best for packages with < 50 functions.
 With larger packages, the diagram would contain too many nodes to be useful.)

 ---

 ### News
+#### 14 Oct, 2018
+- Added support to updating source graph from svg file: `update_graph_from_svg` (see Usage 1).

+#### 13 Oct, 2018
-1. [Hot-fix] Fixed problems with multiple functions having the same name, e.g. ".onLoad", in a package and function names with the disallowed symbol "|".
+- [Hot-fix] Fixed problems with multiple functions having the same name, e.g. ".onLoad", in a package and function names having the disallowed symbol "|".
 See `?remove_duplicates` and `?remove_vbar` for more detail if you ran into troubles.
-2. Added a wrapper function to simplify usage (see Usage 1 below).
+- Added a wrapper function to simplify usage: `build_pkg_graph` (see Usage 1).

 ---

 ### Usage 1
 ```
 # At the package directory
-funGraphs::build_pkg_graph()
+g <- funGraphs::build_pkg_graph()

+# It's unlikely the graph-arrangement algorithm can get to exactly what you want; you can move the nodes around as you see fit.
+Once you are done, you can click 'save', then copy the generated svg string into a file and save it as a SVG file, e.g. "test.svg".
+To load a SVG file, copy the svg string into the textbox provided, then click 'load'.
+Note that this is read-only.
+If you wish to continue modifying the graph, use 'update_graph_from_svg' instead:

+library(magrittr)
+g %>%
+  update_graph_from_svg("test.svg") %>%
+  start_app()
 ```

 ### Usage 2